viktorashi/bingobaker.com-autoplayer/README.md

 ### <font size=5> Positional arguments</font> reffer to the first thing you type after ```python autobingo.py```, meaning the function you want to execute, generating, checking the bingos, marking the spots (which includes checking the bingo's if any spots containing the keywords have been found), and clearing the cards in case jack got a bigo already :'(

 - generate : generates {--count} bingo cards from the specified {--url}, writes their links to {--cards [default cards.txt]} (middle free space is always checked)
-- mark : starts checking each card from {--cards} to see if they contain any keywords from {--input}, if they do, they check for a bingo, which, if found will output the link of those cards tp {--output}
-- clear : clears the cards in {--cards}
-- checkbingos :checks bingos for each card, will be less used since it automatically checks the bingo eitherway for each card as it searches
+- check :checks bingos for each card, will be less used since it automatically checks the bingo eitherway for each card as it searches
-- markmid : mark  all the middle free space spots for some reason i barely remember why i made this
 - editconfig : is the default behaviour if nothing specified, it does nothing but update the ***bingoconfig.json***

 ### <font size=5> --input <sub> [default: input.txt , shorthand -i]</sub> </font>  is the file in which you have the keywords you want to search for on the bingo cards, each keyword on a new line.
 They DON'T have to be specified exactly as in the cards, lowercase values will be compared and they can just contain  those strings